samliu/lifelist/README.md

 ## List

-36 unique fish types (35 species) caught and identified as of August 8, 2020.
-6
+35 unique fish types (34 species) caught and identified as of August 8, 2020.
+7
 additional fishes caught but not identified (see "to identify" folder) -- most are unique but some may be duplicates.
 I suspect I'm at 42 total unique fish types once those are identified.

 * [California Halibut](img/2016-05-01_california_halibut.jpg) - Caught in SF bay on a charter boat.
 * [Pacific Mackerel](img/2016-06-17_pacific_mackerel.jpg) - Caught at Pacifica Pier.
-* [Silver Surfperch](img/2016-07-24_silver_surfperch.jpg) - Caught at Pacifica Pier.
 * [Shiner Surfperch](img/2017-05-13_shiner_surfperch.jpg) - Caught at Santa Cruz Wharf.
 * [Yellow Perch](img/2017-05-26_yellow_perch.jpg) - Caught in the Charles River, Cambridge MA.
 * [Largemouth Bass](img/2017-05-28_largemouth_bass.jpg) - Caught in the Charles River, Cambridge MA.